 A student who is the victim of a violent crime (as defined in Administrative Rule JBCD-R) may be eligible for a transfer to another school in the District.
 Form JBCD-6 (Victim of Violent Crime Request) must be submitted to the Policy and Planning office (Student.Transfers@cobbk12.org).

-Unique hardships that would prohibit a child from attending his/her zoned school depend on individual family situations.
-However, issues such as grievances arising from parent-school conflicts, peer group associations, discipline, attendance problems, and a general dissatisfaction with a particular school are not considered hardships.
-In addition, hardship transfers do not allow for the choice of a specific school.
+Unique hardships depend on individual student concerns.
+However, issues such as grievances arising from parent-school conflicts, peer group associations, discipline, attendance problems, and a dissatisfaction with a particular school are not considered hardships.
+Hardship transfers do not allow for the choice of a specific school but rather seek to address issues that would prohibit a student from attending his/her zoned school.

 Information regarding Hardship transfers can be found HERE.